mariusurbelis/Team17/Sprint 2/README.md

 ---
-## Day [3] 03/02/2020- Scrum Meeting summary
+## Day [3] 05/02/2020- Scrum Meeting summary
-The Scrum Master for this meeting was **Callum Darling**
+The Scrum Master for this meeting was **Ruth Carnegie**

 ### Members Present:
-Ruth Carnegie, Callum Darling, Peter Leslie, Marius Urbelis, Alfie Hippisley
+Ruth Carnegie, Callum Darling, Peter Leslie, Marius Urbelis, Alfie Hippisley, Daniel Blackley

 ### Members Not Present:
 N/A

 ### Apologies:
-Daniel Blackley - Illness, Notified us beforehand.
+N/A

 ### Summary of Conversation:

+Since the last scrum, Daniel has created python scripts to aid the implementation of the map features and has begun developing scripts and UI features for the sorting of results.

+Marius has been dealing with issues with the server as it has crashed and he is currently in the process of restarting it.

+Peter has implemented the new card design and updated the information, today he will continue with the styling of the cards.

+Callum is continuing on with the implementation of the map and is working with Jest for our TDD.

+Ruth has implemented the search by procedure code functionality and is now working on implementing search sorting features with Daniel.

 ---